ChronoSayo/ChronoBot/README.md

 ## Features
 - Tools
   - Calculator
-  - Plays music from YouTube and Soundcloud in voice channel.
-  - Selfie of profile picture with Snapchat's dogfilter.
 - Social Media
   - Supports Twitter, YouTube, and Twitch.
   - Registers users to gather latest updated contents.